nlsnightmare/hotel-booking/README.md

 # hotel-booking
-An online hotel bookign service written in Java kjdfjofjfgfl
+An online hotel booking service written in Java